 You’ll want to do this once the plant starts growing its fruit.
 Not only will you want to do this at the early stage of growth, but you’ll want to do this throughout the plant lifecycle.

-Once the plant starts bearing fruit, you’ll want to allow all of the plants energy into ripening those tomatoes.
+Once the plant starts bearing fruit, you’ll want to allow all of the plants energy into ripening those giant tomatoes.
 Having too many flowering leave and off-shooting suckers will decrease production and slow down the plants ability to full ripen existing fruit.

 Disregarding the pruning stage will also prevent more fruit from growing.
 Allow the plant to cycle through a full growth-to-ripen stage.